 Super handy trick, right??

+Bake.
+Your cookie dough brownies finish baking relatively quickly, so don’t stray too far from the kitchen!
+They’re ready to come out of the oven when the edges look firm but the center still looks glossy and somewhat underdone.
 The heat from the pan will continue to cook the center while you let the pan cool to room temperature on your counter.
-This prevents the edges from drying out, which means your entire pan of healthy flourless chocolate chip cookie dough brownies will be exceptionally chewy and fudgy!
+This prevents the edges from drying out, which means your entire pan of healthy chocolate chip cookie dough brownies will be exceptionally chewy and fudgy — even the edges!

-Healthy Flourless Fudgy Chocolate Chip Cookie Dough Brownies | | Print |
+Healthy Chocolate Chip Cookie Dough Brownies

 - ½ tsp unsalted butter or coconut oil, melted